micmejia/bible-dump/NKJV/1 Samuel/1 Sam 2.md

 ## The Wicked Sons of Eli

 ###### 12
-Now the sons of Eli _were_ corrupt; they did not know the Lord.
+Now the sons of Eli were corrupt; they did not know the Lord.

 ###### 13
-And the priests' custom with the people _was that_ when any man offered a sacrifice, the priest's servant would come with a three-pronged fleshhook in his hand while the meat was boiling.
+And the priests' custom with the people was that when any man offered a sacrifice, the priest's servant would come with a three-pronged fleshhook in his hand while the meat was boiling.

 ###### 14
-Then he would thrust _it_ into the pan, or kettle, or caldron, or pot; and the priest would take for himself all that the fleshhook brought up.
+Then he would thrust it into the pan, or kettle, or caldron, or pot; and the priest would take for himself all that the fleshhook brought up.
 So they did in Shiloh to all the Israelites who came there.

 ###### 15
 Also, before they burned the fat, the priest's servant would come and say to the man who sacrificed, "Give meat for roasting to the priest, for he will not take boiled meat from you, but raw."

 ###### 16
-And _if_ the man said to him, "They should really burn the fat first; _then_ you may take _as much_ as your heart desires," he would then answer him, "_No,_ but you must give _it_ now; and if not, I will take _it_ by force."
+And if the man said to him, "They should really burn the fat first; then you may take as much as your heart desires," he would then answer him, "No, but you must give it now; and if not, I will take it by force."

 ###### 17
 Therefore the sin of the young men was very great before the Lord, for men abhorred the offering of the Lord.